How to Increase Your Landing Page Load Speed

-According to Google's research, when a web page takes longer to load, visitors are more likely to leave right away.
-Just a three-second delay in loading time increases the chances of a bounce by 32 percent.
+According to Google's research, visitors are likelier to leave right away when a web page is slow to load.
+A three-second delay in loading time increases the chances of a bounce by 32 percent.
 And if it takes five seconds for a page to load, the probability of a bounce goes up by a whopping 90 percent!
 That’s why landing page speed testing is a process that must be a part of any ongoing landing page audit.

 If a landing page takes five seconds to load, the probability of a bounce goes up by 90 percent.

 In one of our previous blog posts, we discussed what a good landing page load speed is.
 This time, we’re looking at the exact steps you can take to boost the load speed of your landing page.